ninsid711/SmartGC/README.md

 SmartGC is not exactly a garbage collector, the one main difference is that it does not run during the runtime of the code.

-SmartGC pre-emptively decides when and where to clear up the memory in a c program.
+SmartGC pre-emptively(statically) decides when and where to clear up the memory in a c program.

 There are 2 main advantages that SmartGC has over a dedicated GC Engine